Javier Milei: Reforms

 During his campaign and throughout his presidency, Javier Milei has said several times that the reforms he plans to enact are "painful", but "necessary", contending that it is "the only way".
 "There is no alternative to a shock adjustment", Milei said during his inauguration.
 "There is no money."
 In June 2024, Milei was able to pass his tax and 'omnibus' bill.
 The bill, watered down significantly from its original form, aimed at deregulating and reforming several sectors and state owned enterprises in Argentina, also included reforms concerning labour, commerce and real estate and various social programmes such as healthcare.

 President Javier Milei achieved a budget surplus within the first few months in office by gutting chunks of the government structure and downsizing it drastically and reducing the salaries of high ranking authorities, leading to a reduction of government spending by 30%.
 This has resulted in a financial surplus for 6 consecutive months for the first time since 2008.
 The reforms have led to 9.6% of all federal employees (approximately 52,000) being laid off, saving the government nearly 2.1 billion in taxes.

+In July 2024, the Argentine National Congress approved Milei's Ley de Bases, a wide-ranging reform law that marked a major legislative achievement for a government with limited parliamentary representation; a central element of the law is the Incentive Regime for Large Investments (Régimen de Incentivos para Grandes Inversiones, RIGI), which seeks to attract large-scale domestic and foreign investment by guaranteeing stable tax, foreign exchange, trade, and capital repatriation rules for up to 30 years.
+The regime applies to projects exceeding US$200 million in sectors such as energy, oil and gas, mining, infrastructure, forestry, tourism, technology, and steel, with enhanced benefits for investments above US$1 billion, including lower corporate and dividend taxes, phased elimination of export taxes, and exemptions from capital and trade controls.
+RIGI is predicted to reduce investor exposure to Argentina's historically volatile economic conditions and support a shift away from a state-centered, inflation-prone economic model toward greater financial stability and private investment.

 Milei's repealing of rent controls in December 2023 has caused rental unit supply to increase by 190%.
 This resulted in a 40% decline in real price of rental properties when adjusted for inflation.
 Inflation-adjusted rents have remained relatively stable since.
 From January to May 2025 rents have increased by 1.6% after adjusting for inflation.